-William Lester is the Executive Director of NonProfit Organizations Knowledge Initiative (NPOKI).
-A visionary in use of Information and Communications Technologies (particularly in low-resource settings), Bill is well-known in the nonprofit knowledge management and technology communities, and is a popular speaker at many industry gatherings.
-As Chief Information Officer for EngenderHealth for 15 years, Bill has been instrumental in capturing and sharing the organization’s operational and programmatic best practices and lessons learned.
+William (Bill) Lester is a Senior Consultant at Humentum.
+A visionary in use of Information and Communications Technologies (particularly in low-resource settings), Bill is well-known in the nonprofit knowledge management and technology communities and is a popular speaker at many industry gatherings.
+Bill was a co-founder and Executive Director at NPOKI from 2007 to 2017.
+As Chief Information Officer at EngenderHealth for 15 years, Bill was instrumental in capturing and sharing the organization’s operational and programmatic best practices and lessons learned.
 In 2007, he was honored with NTEN’s Lifetime Achievement Award.
-Bill was elected to the Board of InsideNGO (formerly APVOFM) in 2008.
-He was an NTEN board member from 2000 - 2007, participates on the advisory committees for NPOWER and KABISSA, and is a NPOKI founding member.
+In 2017, he was awarded the InsideNGO Operational Excellence Award for Technology.
+He was a Humentum board member from 2004 – 2013, a NTEN board member from 2000 – 2007, participated on the Advisory Committees for NPOWER and KABISSA, and was a NPOKI founding member.
 A strong proponent of social entrepreneurship, Bill works worldwide to promote and encourage problem-solvers.
-His personal mission is “Imagine-Build-Connect”.
+His personal mission is “Imagine • Build • Connect”.

 Jack Aponte is a worker-owner at Palante Technology Cooperative, a NYC-based coop that helps progressive community organizations and other nonprofits move forward with the help of technology.
 Jack specializes in planning and building Drupal websites, open source software, social media and other Internet communications, and training and documentation.
 Jack is an erstwhile blogger, formerly at AngryBrownButch and Feministe and currently at jackalop.es.
 Jack is involved in organizing & movements around social, digital and media justice and in queer, trans, and people of color communities.